Exclusive: Sen.-Elect Bill Hagerty Warns Georgia Democrat Jon Ossoff ‘May Be a Security Risk’

 Perdue’s campaign took issue with the new detail that the payment from PCCW was $1,000.
 Campaign spokesman John Burke said Ossoff’s “shifting explanations for his relationship to the Chinese communist government raise even more questions for the scandal-plagued candidate” and demanded Ossoff present evidence of the $1,000 transaction.

-Perdue has himself called Ossoff “a liability” in part because of the payment.
+Perdue has himself called Ossoff “a liability” in part because of the payment issue.

 Hagerty said of his own concern with the Georgia Democrat, “Ossoff has already worked for a Chinese communist government-backed company as a private citizen and taken payments from them.
 Payments that he hid from the public.”